Probe focuses on JPMorgan's monitoring of suspect transactions

 The OCC and the bank declined to discuss the details of the probe.

-The probe adds to problems facing CEO Jamie Dimon, whose reputation for running one of the safest U.S. banks was dealt a blow earlier this year when it suffered a $5.8 billion (3.5 billion pounds) trading loss.
+The probe adds to problems facing CEO Jamie Dimon, whose reputation for running one of the safest U.S. banks was dealt a blow earlier this year when it suffered a $5.8 billion trading loss.
 A U.S. Senate committee has launched a probe into the "London Whale" trading losses.

 The OCC probe - and potentially inquiries by other regulators such as the U.S. Justice Department - could still widen and identify specific transactions that allowed illicit funds to move through the bank.